-As part of this assessment process, the Board has adopted the guidelines for assessing the independence of a director as set out in Box 2.3 of the ASX Corporate Governance Council's Principles and Recommendations (4th edition), including assessing relevant interests or relationships, and considers other relevant factors and information.
+As part of this assessment process, the Board has adopted the guidelines for assessing the independence of a director as set out in Box 2.3 of the ASX Corporate Governance Council's Principles and Recommendations (4th edition) and considers other relevant factors and information.

 The Board Charter sets out guidelines as to the desired length of service of non-executive directors, after which time the Board may invite the director to stand for an additional term.
 The Board believes that having directors with a range of tenure is beneficial to the functioning and effectiveness of the Board, as it results in having a mix of corporate experience and knowledge as well as new ideas and perspectives represented on the Board.
 The Board considers that there is currently an appropriate diversity of tenure represented among the non-executive directors.
+Ms Marie McDonald has been a director of CSL for 10 years, 11 months.
+The Board has reviewed and determined that Ms McDonald's tenure has not impacted her independence.

 The Board has determined that all of its non-executive directors, with the exception of Professor Cuthbertson, are independent and were independent for the duration of the reporting period.
-Professor Cuthbertson is not presently considered independent because of his former executive role with CSL as Chief Scientific Officer, which he ceased to hold in October 2021.
+Professor Cuthbertson will be considered independent from 18 October 2024 (he ceased his executive role with CSL as Chief Scientific Officer on 18 October 2021).